regit/suriwire/README.rst

 You can also filter on the ``suricata`` protocol.
 The protocol has fields like ``suricata.alert.sid`` and ``suricata.tls.subject`` which can be used in filter.

+If you reuse the same ``eve.json`` file, you can set the default path in the protocol preferences inside wireshark.

 More information on https://home.regit.org/software/suriwire.